PTRS-41: History

-Although the PTRS-41 anti-armour capabilities quickly diminished after its introduction in 1941 due to increasing thickness of German tank armour, the 14.5×114mm round was still useful against soft-skinned targets such as trucks and in urban warfare.
+Although the PTRS-41 anti-armor capabilities quickly diminished after its introduction in 1941 due to increasing thickness of German tank armor, the 14.5×114mm round was still useful against soft-skinned targets such as trucks and in urban warfare.

 The AT gun was used again by Communist-backed forces in the Korean War and Chinese Civil War.

-PTRS-41 rifles are still in use by Donbas militiamen in Ukraine, during the Russo-Ukrainian War, due to their ability to penetrate APC armour.
-The ammunition used is World War II vintage.
+PTRS-41 rifles have been used by Donbas militiamen in Ukraine, during the Russo-Ukrainian War, due to their ability to penetrate APC armor.